-- Enable Synchronization Validation using Vulkan Configurator (vkconfig). - Create a debug callback with vkCreateDebugUtilsMessengerEXT with vk\DEBUG\REPORT\ERROR\BIT\EXT set. - Set a breakpoint in the debug callback and run your application in the debugger. - The hazards will be reported when a vkCmd... command with a hazard is recorded.
+- Resolve all validation error messages from the default Vulkan Validation configuration.
+Invalid Vulkan usage will affect the correctness of Synchronization results. - Enable Synchronization Validation using Vulkan Configurator (vkconfig). - Create a debug callback with vkCreateDebugUtilsMessengerEXT with VK\DEBUG\REPORT\ERROR\BIT\EXT set. - Set a breakpoint in the debug callback and run your application in the debugger. - The hazards will be reported when a vkCmd... command with a hazard is recorded, or when a command buffer containing a vkCmd... command with a hazard is submitted.